fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • The NYT considers historical trends, genre diversity, and other editorial factors when finalizing the list.

-Does This Mean the NYT List Is Unfair?
+Is the NYT List Unfair?

 What Can Authors Do to Improve Their Chances?